 Safety and security related presentations are made each fall semester to all campus residence halls to remind residents that they are partners in preventing campus crime.
-Security programing includes fire safety drills, sexual assault awareness programs, theft reduction programs, building rounds and door checks performed by student staff.
+Security programing includes fire safety drills, theft reduction programs, building rounds and door checks performed by CTX PD.